PacLII Home | Databases | WorldLII | Search | Feedback

 (1) The Minister may by Order make regulations not inconsistent with this Act for the better carrying out or giving effect to the provisions of this Act.

-(2) Without limiting the generality of subsection (1), the Menister may make regulations for any of the following purposes:
+(2) Without limiting the generality of subsection (1), the Minister may make regulations for any of the following purposes:

-(a) declare any subs to be a co a controlled substance for the purposes of this Act and amend the Schedule to have the substance included;
+(a) declare any substance to be a controlled substance for the purposes of this Act and amend the Schedule to have the substance included;

 (b) amend the Schedule to make it consistent with any change to the Montreal Protocol from time to time;